openstack/openstack-manuals/doc/user-guide/source/dashboard_launch_instances.rst

 Connect to your instance by using SSH
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use SSH to connect to your instance, you use the downloaded keypair
+To use SSH to connect to your instance, use the downloaded keypair
 file.

 .. note::